 - As compared to those with medical amnesia—memory loss caused by a medical condition—people with dissociative amnesia are not greatly distressed by the loss of memories.

 Dissociative amnesia is categorized as a type of dissociative disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-The DSM-5 outlines the symptoms this condition may cause and that must be present for a person to be diagnosed with it.
+The DSM-5 outlines dissociative amnesia symptoms that must be present.
 Memory loss is the characteristic symptom, but it can take many forms, including:

 - Being unable to remember anything about a particular event or period of time